AhmedMaherFathy/Blog/README.md

-## Blog Api project
+Blog API Project

-package used
+Packages Used:
         spatie/laravel-medialibrary

         spatie/laravel-translatable

         tymon/jwt-auth

-implementation steps
+Implementation Steps:

-1) I made a middleware called SetLanguageMiddleware to change the language based on the Accept-Language comes from the header
+        I created a middleware called SetLanguageMiddleware to change the language based on the Accept-Language header.

-2) I made a trait called HttpResponse So I can unify the response form
+        I developed a trait called HttpResponse to standardize the response format across the API.

-3) in comment migration file I put a column called parent_id to allow to make a reply on the comment
+        In the comments migration file, I added a column named parent_id to enable nested comments/replies.

-4) In PostController I made gates to prevent that no one can delete the post except the author
+        In the PostController, I implemented Gates to ensure only the post author can delete a post.